dymodi/dymodi.github.io/index.md

 **Recent News**

+* Aug.
+2022: Co-authored paper accepted by ACM SIGSPATIAL 2022.
+* Aug.
+2022: Present **Para-Pred** at KDD.
+Glad to see some new friends and old friends.
 * Jul.
 2022: I gave a talk at [Kargo](https://mykargo.com/).
 * Jul.
 2022: 1st-authored paper accepted by IEEE/ACM ToN.
 * Jun.
 2022: I gave a talk to the Location-based Service (LBS) team in ByteDance.